chauhanparth210/buybecho/README.md

-# BuyBecho - It's more then eBay to us !
+# BuyBecho - It's more than eBay to us !

 ## About this Project

-You can find all the detials of this project on [this post.](https://hashnode.com/draft/601e65261054fa16dadd89d8)
+Due to lack of communication between students of a university, many individual resources are not efficiently shared.
+For example books, notes, coolers, mattresses or other necessary items remain unused when it could have been given to others who needed them.
+Aim of this project is to build a platform where different students from the same university can contact each other for sharing the products that they no longer need.The portal serves as a bridge to connect the buyer and seller among the student community.

 --------------